-- a broad and balanced curriculum, which meets the learning needs of the whole ability range, fulfils our statutory requirements and develops the capabilities and aptitudes of all students - a range of opportunities for students to expand their personal interests and experiences as well as their social and cultural awareness, in order to develop a mature and sophisticated response to personal experience and social issues, including in Years 7 and 8 the Harrow Way Guarantee - high quality teaching and learning suitable for the needs of each individual student, which challenges students to achieve towards their potential - access to the curriculum for the whole range of learning styles to encourage a positive attitude to learning, developing skills at an appropriate level and pace - grouping for students to ensure appropriate differentiation related to need - · equality of opportunity for all members of our school - encouragement to see school as just part of a lifelong learning journey
+- a broad and balanced curriculum, which meets the learning needs of the whole ability range, fulfils our statutory requirements and develops the capabilities and aptitudes of all students - a range of opportunities for students to expand their personal interests and experiences as well as their social and cultural awareness, in order to develop a mature and sophisticated response to personal experience and social issues. - high quality teaching and learning suitable for the needs of each individual student, which challenges students to achieve towards their potential - access to the curriculum for the whole range of learning styles to encourage a positive attitude to learning, developing skills at an appropriate level and pace - grouping for students to ensure appropriate differentiation related to need - · equality of opportunity for all members of our school - · encouragement to see school as just part of a lifelong learning journey - a safe and welcoming environment to support our students feeling secure and happy to engage with their learning.